MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 Open a desktop instance of [Microsoft Edge][DesktopEdge], and navigate to `edge://inspect`.

 > ##### Figure 1
-> The `edge://inspect` page in desktop Microsoft Edge
+> The `edge://inspect` page in Microsoft Edge on the desktop
 > ![The edge://inspect page in desktop Microsoft Edge][ImageEdgeInspect]

 > [!NOTE]